 Managing Partner in Burenstam & Partners AB.
-Other assignments: Chairman of the board of Advisa AB.
+Other assignments: Chairman of the board of

+Kontanten AB and Svensk Lånemarknad AB.
 Member of the board of Latour AB.

 Shareholdings in BTS Group AB: 22,100 Class B shares.

 Mariana Burenstam Linder has extensive experience from management positions in several Swedish companies.
-Former positions include CEO of Ainax, Head of Enskilda Banken with global responsibility for Private Banking, deputy CEO of SEB, CIO of Trygg-Hansa and later the SEB group, CEO of ABB Financial Consulting and CEO of Nordic Management AB.
+Former positions include president of Ainax, Head of Enskilda Banken with global responsibility for Private Banking, Vice President of SEB, CIO of Trygg-Hansa and later the SEB group, president of ABB Financial Consulting, and president of Nordic Management AB.
 Mariana Burenstam Linder graduated in business administration at the Stockholm School of Economics.